1j01/true-random-movie/README.md

 - Good spinner physics, where the pegs affect the ticker and the ticker affects the pegs, and the pegs
 - Mobile friendly
 - Browser history integration - the movie you spin to is included in the URL so you can go back with your browser's back button
-- "watch online" link to quickly do a web search for a movie (often you can find a site to it for free easily)
+- "Watch Online" link to quickly do a web search for a movie (often you can find a site to it for free easily)

 ## Data Sources